No matter what the internet says.

 …while eating an apple.
 Which contains carbs.
 If you’re going to remove something from your diet, you should probably know what it is first.

-Carbohydrates are one of the three main building blocks, also known as macronutrients, that make up all food, alongside protein and fat.
+Carbohydrates are one of the three main building blocks, also known as macronutrients, that make up all food.
+Protein and fat are the other two.
 These macronutrients are essential for the body to function.

-Carbs can be further split up into three groups:
+Carbs can be further split into three groups:

 - Sugars are simple short-chain compounds (monosaccharides and disaccharides) found in fruit like apples and the ubiquitously demonized white sugar.
 They taste sweet and tend to be highly palatable.